Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The subjects of today’s OSS are exactly that type of band.
 There is very limited info about San Francisco’s Release when you buckle down and begin to seek it.

-With that said, here’s what I do know – the S.F. band Release formed around 1993, but I have no reliable idea who the original members were.
+With that said, here’s what I do know – the San Francisco, California band Release formed around 1993, but I have no reliable idea who the original members were.
 That same year, the band independently issued the three-song ‘1993 Demo‘, as they worked to establish themselves in the Bay Area‘s live music scene.

 In 1994, we saw the issuing of yet another indie effort, the four-song ‘1994 Demo’.
-Release were becoming a well-respected performing band in their region, based on their style of dark, progressive-tinged melodic thrash.
-Somehow, someone from Century Media got wind of the band and before ’94 was over, they had signed with the label for an intended official release.
+Release was becoming a well-respected performing band in their region, based on their style of dark, progressive-tinged, melodic thrash metal.
+Somehow, someone from Century Media Records got wind of the band and before ’94 was over, they had signed with the label for an intended official release.

-Everyone is familiar with the term “one hit wonders”, right?
-Well, in 1995, Release issued their one and only ever studio full-length album, “End Of The Light“.
-The lineup for the record itself consisted of guitarist / vocalist Aaron Zimpel (Anvil Chorus, Metal Church, Sumerian Crown), guitarist Gary Wendt (The Ghost Next Door, Skinlab, Sumerian Crown), bassist Nathan Harlowe and drummer Steve Kilgore (Anvil Chorus).
+Everyone is familiar with the term “one-hit wonders”, right?
+Well, in 1995, Release issued their one and only ever studio full-length album, ‘End Of The Light‘.
+The lineup for the record itself consisted of guitarist and vocalist Aaron Zimpel (Anvil Chorus, Metal Church, Sumerian Crown), guitarist Gary Wendt (The Ghost Next Door, Skinlab, Sumerian Crown), bassist Nathan Harlowe, and drummer Steve Kilgore (Anvil Chorus).

-Maybe some of you can fill myself and the rest of us in on what became of Release?
+Maybe some of you can fill me and the rest of us in on what became of Release?